Rowan Atkinson: Theatre

 In 2009, during the West End revival of the musical Oliver! based on Charles Dickens' novel Oliver Twist, Atkinson played the role of Fagin.
 His portrayal and singing of Fagin at the Theatre Royal, Drury Lane in London gained favourable reviews and he was nominated for an Olivier Award for best actor in a musical or entertainment.

 On 28 November 2012, Rowan Atkinson reprised the role of Blackadder at the "We are Most Amused" comedy gala for The Prince's Trust at the Royal Albert Hall in London.
 He was joined by Tony Robinson as Baldrick.
 The sketch involved the first new Blackadder material for 10 years, with Blackadder as CEO of Melchett, Melchett and Darling bank facing an enquiry over the banking crisis.

 In February 2013, Atkinson took on the titular role in a 12-week production (directed by Richard Eyre) of the Simon Gray play Quartermaine's Terms at Wyndham's Theatre in London with costars Conleth Hill (Game of Thrones) and Felicity Montagu (I'm Alan Partridge).
 In December 2013, he revived his schoolmaster sketch for Royal Free Hospital's Rocks with Laughter at the Adelphi Theatre.
-A few days prior, he performed a selection of sketches in a small coffee venue in front of only 30 people.
+A few days prior, he performed a selection of sketches in a small coffee venue in front of an audience of 30 people.

 Comic style

 Best known for his use of physical comedy in his Mr. Bean persona, Atkinson's other characters rely more on language.
 Atkinson often plays authority figures (especially priests or vicars) speaking absurd lines with a completely deadpan delivery.
 Journalist Anwar Brett writes, "Although his deadpan wit is in evidence as he speaks, Atkinson – beloved to Blackadder as much as Bean fans – takes his comedy very seriously."
 On his ability to keep his focus on set during comedic moments, Johnny English director Oliver Parker commented, "There's a scene where Johnny English is in a meeting going up and down on an office chair.
 Rowan's focus is astonishing in that scene, because everybody else – he hadn't realised – was having to hold back, and when I said 'cut!' there was an explosion of laughter".

-One of his better-known comic devices is over-articulation of the "B" sound, such as his pronunciation of "Bob" in the Blackadder II episode "Bells".
-Atkinson has a stammer, and the over-articulation is a technique to overcome problematic consonants.
+Atkinson has a stammer, and has commented that it does not occur as often when he is playing roles versus himself.

-Atkinson's often visually based style, which has been compared to that of Buster Keaton, sets him apart from most modern television and film comics, who rely heavily on dialogue, as well as stand-up comedy which is mostly based on monologues.
-This talent for visual comedy has led to Atkinson being called "the man with the rubber face"; comedic reference was made to this in an episode of Blackadder the Third ("Sense and Senility"), in which Baldrick (Tony Robinson) refers to his master, Mr. E. Blackadder, as a "lazy, big-nosed, rubber-faced bastard".
+Atkinson's visually based style, as opposed to his more verbal style, has been compared to that of Buster Keaton.